ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/ActInf_Basics_Lecture/Transcripts/Prose/AIFSS-02L_cPxLuwUDTSWYpG6-Z4rflqbxigh9K9-DDzkVzu5J1pA.sentences.csv_transcript.md

 [[start:1708770][end:1711630]] So the dark room problem invites more than one answer.
 [[start:1711700][end:1714400]] We're going to see more than one answer to it as we go along.
 [[start:1715090][end:1722162]] One response is to talk about what drives curiosity and play and exploration, and we are going to see more of that.
-[[start:1722296][end:1738882]] But the first response offered by Friston Thornton and Clark is to highlight the fact that organisms have basic needs to eat, drink, and reproduce what you might call evolutionarily ingrained needs, and that those needs are going to necessitate some form of exploratory behavior.
+[[start:1722296][end:1738882]] But the first response offered by [Friston, Thornton and Clark (2012)](https://www.frontiersin.org/articles/10.3389/fpsyg.2012.00130/full) is to highlight the fact that organisms have basic needs to eat, drink, and reproduce what you might call evolutionarily ingrained needs, and that those needs are going to necessitate some form of exploratory behavior.

-28:59 [[start:1739026][end:1747210]] So staying in the dark room will inevitably, under most circumstances, going to lead to physical dissipation.
+28:59 [[start:1739026][end:1747210]] So staying in the dark room will inevitably, under most circumstances, lead to physical dissipation.

 29:09 [[start:1749790][end:1753980]] So the question is, are these kinds of appeals enough?
-[[start:1755950][end:1762570]] And I wanted to pull up a paper by Colin Klein 2018 that I think is like a really nice articulation of these challenges.
+[[start:1755950][end:1762570]] And I wanted to pull up a paper by [Colin Klein (2018)](https://philpapers.org/rec/KLEWDP) that I think is a really nice articulation of these challenges.

 29:22 [[start:1762650][end:1768118]] Ultimately, I think he's wrong and it falls flat, but I think it's a strong articulation.
 [[start:1768314][end:1774770]] So Klein argues that predictions alone simply can't account for the motivational character of these needs.
 [[start:1774840][end:1777890]] So Klein says, look, it's fine that you've got these needs.

 29:37 [[start:1777960][end:1788054]] Nobody's going to deny that, but you just have this one primitive to describe how those needs motivate you, and prediction is just not going to do it.
-[[start:1788092][end:1795900]] So prediction alone, as your sole primitive is not going to be able it's like predicting is not the same thing as being motivated by something.
+[[start:1788092][end:1795900]] So prediction alone, as your sole primitive is not going to be able to do it: predicting is not the same thing as being motivated by something.
 [[start:1797550][end:1803466]] And Klein is really not happy with appeals to these phenotypic needs.
 [[start:1803648][end:1811406]] And he construes these in the relevance of the evolutionary history of the organism and goes into a little bit of detail.
 [[start:1811508][end:1829758]] So he says, look, these expectations are either going to be about states, possible states, so the state of being fed or clothed or warm, or they're going to be about state transitions, about what the appropriate action is in one state to move to another state.